 Alme recommends having everyone at the table for conversations to understand and plan for the future of the family operation.
-Being able to include all parties involved helps avoid future misunderstandings, helps everyone understand current planning status, and aides in all voices being heard as decisions are made.
+Being able to include all parties involved helps avoid future misunderstandings, helps everyone understand current planning status, and aids in all voices being heard as decisions are made.

-One of the challenges for rural families can be finding an experienced counsel or resources to aid in the succession planning process.
+One of the challenges for rural families can be finding experienced counsel or resources to aid in the succession planning process.
 Laws pertaining to business structure, gifting from parents to children, and estate taxes can vary between states.
 Having an attorney who is familiar with laws in the state where business is being conducted can make these decisions easier to navigate.

 Know the Terms of Succession